 Air cleaners, also called air purifiers, pull in dirty air, trap tiny harmful particles, and blow out cleaner air.
 An air cleaner can help everyone breathe cleaner air inside and is especially helpful for babies, the elderly, pregnant people and people with asthma, allergies, or other breathing difficulties.
-You can purchase one or make your own!
+You can purchase one, make your own, or talk to your health insurance provider to get one.

 There are many portable air cleaner options which can be overwhelming!
 They can range from $100-$500.
-To help guide your purchase, prioritize and consider:
+To help guide which one you should use, prioritize and consider:

 A true HEPA filter.
 There are “HEPA-like” filters on the market, which are not the same thing as true HEPA and won’t be as effective at removing the fine particulate in smoke.